-Japan Remains a Key Market Within Which to Do Business
+Japan Remains a Key Market for International Business

 Japan is the world’s third largest economy after the US and China and second largest computer and telecommunications market in the world.